syncfusion-content/maui-docs/MAUI/Circular-Charts/DoughnutChart.md

 ### Center Hole Size

 The [CenterHoleSize]() property of [DoughnutSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.DoughnutSeries.html) is used to get the diameter value of the doughnut center hole.
-Using this [CenterHoleSize]() value, you can provide [CentreView]() for the series to prevent the view from overlapping the series.
+Using the [CenterHoleSize](), we can protect the view in the doughnut center from overlapping with the series.

 {% tabs %}